31st Marine Expeditionary Unit: Operation Eagle Pull

-On April 13, the evacuees were flown to U-Tapao Air Base in Thailand and Amphibious Ready Group Alpha proceeded to the South China Sea to rendezvous with Task Force 76 as it stood by to implement Operation Frequent Wind, the evacuation of Saigon.
+On 13 April, the evacuees were flown to U-Tapao Air Base in Thailand.
+Amphibious Ready Group Alpha proceeded to the South China Sea to rendezvous with Task Force 76 as it stood by to implement Operation Frequent Wind, the evacuation of Saigon.

 Operation Frequent Wind

 After departing the Gulf of Thailand, the 31st MAU was attached to the 9th Marine Amphibious Brigade in support of Operation Frequent Wind, the final evacuation of Saigon as North Vietnamese forces entered the city.

 1980s and 1990s

 The 31st MAU at this time was established as the only permanently forward-deployed U.S. presence in the Western Pacific, Southern Pacific, and Indian Ocean with Special Operations capabilities.
-In February 1980 the USS Okinawa (LPH-3) task force, already with Marine Cobra gunship and Harrier attack aircraft from California, made port at Pearl Harbor to take aboard the final elements of the MEU which consisted of 3rd Battalion, 3rd Marines (3/3), helicopters from MAG-24, Force Recon, and Marine Amphibious Unit Service Support Group 31 (MSSG-31) in support, all out of Kaneohe Bay's 1st Marine Brigade.
-On April 24, this group in support of 3/3 Marines rendezvoused with USS Nimitz off the coast of Iran as reserve in the ill-fated Operation Eagle Claw, the failed attempt to rescue of the 53 American captives at the Embassy of the United States, Tehran.
+In February 1980, the USS Okinawa task force, already with Marine Cobra gunships and Harrier attack aircraft from California, made port at Pearl Harbor to take aboard the final elements of the MEU, which consisted of 3rd Battalion, 3rd Marines (3/3), helicopters from MAG-24, Force Recon, and Marine Amphibious Unit Service Support Group 31 (MSSG-31) in support, all out of Kaneohe Bay's 1st Marine Brigade.
+On 24 April, this group in support of 3/3 Marines rendezvoused with the aircraft carrier off the coast of Iran, as a reserve in the ill-fated Operation Eagle Claw, the failed attempt to rescue of the 53 American captives at the Embassy of the United States, Tehran.

 Combat operations were replaced by regional exercises, which allowed training opportunities in a variety of countries.

-During the late 1970s and early 1980s, the 31st MEU engaged in humanitarian operations, for example the floods in Bangladesh (1984).
+During the late 1970s and early 1980s, the 31st MEU engaged in humanitarian operations, for example, the 1984 floods in Bangladesh.
 In 1983, the 31st MEU was recalled from a combined exercise with local forces in Kenya and positioned in the Mediterranean Sea.

-Its mission from September to October 1983 was to support the Multinational U.S. peacekeeping forces in Beirut during an intense period of complex political and life-threatening conditions in Lebanon.
-They took over the command operations after their sister unit (24th MEU) was attacked in the Beirut bombing.
-It was the 31st MEU's last military operation of that period and the unit was deactivated in May 1985 on ship off the shore of San Diego.
+From September to October 1983, its mission was to support the Multinational U.S. peacekeeping forces in Beirut, during an intense period of complex political and life-threatening conditions in Lebanon.
+They took over the command operations after their sister unit, the 24th MEU, was attacked in the Beirut bombing.
+It was the 31st MEU's last military operation of that period.
+In May 1985, the unit was deactivated on ship, off the shore of San Diego.
 During this time the 31st MEU was based at the Marine Barracks, Subic Bay Naval Station.

-The unit was redesignated as the 31st Marine Expeditionary Unit (Special Operations Capable) on September 9, 1992.
+On 9 September 1992, the unit was redesignated as the 31st Marine Expeditionary Unit (Special Operations Capable).
 In 1994, the unit was relocated to its current home station at Camp Hansen, in Okinawa, Japan.